stefanjcollier/gemmy/README.md

 ## Features
  - Recursively check the Gemfile to see if they are used locally and are on the correct branch
- - (Incoming) Specify a local branch
+ - Specify a local branch
- - (Incoming) Revert to using the remote code
+ - Revert to using the remote code
  - (Incoming) Attempt to change the branches to help

 ## Usage